justauser698/justmonikavirus/README.md

 and davirus.py is a loop that runs davirus and prints just monika so it makes a new terminal window that runs davirus.py ik that is kinda confusing

-for now i will not put a exe in
+for now i will not put a exe in releases